The MPCA commissioner directs the day-to-day work of the agency's staff.

-Rebecca Flood has served as the Assistant Commissioner for Water Policy at the Minnesota Pollution Control Agency since October 2008.
-In this role, she oversees the agency's water resources programs and activities to protect the environment and enhance human health.
+Shannon Lotthammer was appointed Assistant Commissioner for Water Policy at the MPCA in February 2018.
+In this role, she oversees the agency’s water resources programs and activities to protect the environment and enhance human health.

-Kirk Koudelka was appointed Assistant Commissioner of Legislative Affairs, Land and Solid Waste Policy in May 2012.
+Kirk Koudelka was appointed Assistant Commissioner for Land Policy and Strategic Initiatives in May 2012.

 Kirk has a Bachelor of Arts in Political Science and History from Hamline University.